 We also compiled a list of people who said that they would like to work with us in the future, and informed participants of the various ways in which they could contact us to give feedback or get involved in further work.
 We plan to keep participants updated by letting them know of any papers that we publish on the focus group findings, any grant applications that we write, and any new research that we plan to conduct.

 The workshop was our first step in discussing ideas about future research and coproducing a project with British South Asian communities.
 Increasingly seen as an important approach to designing, conducting and disseminating research, coproduction involves people working together, not in spite of their different kinds of knowledge, experiences and perspectives but because of them – the value of which was striking in this workshop.
 Our next step: to submit joint applications for funding with patients and public.
 These will draw on the ideas generated in the workshop as well as explore new methods of coproducing research with British South Asian communities.

 “You’ve got pre-diabetes.”
 What does the patient do next?

 8 August 2018

-Cardiovascular & metabolic Health behaviours Policy & health systems
+Cardiovascular & metabolic Health Services Research Health behaviours Policy & health systems